gmdn/TPDL2023/corpus/corpus.md

 #  Old-French Alexander corpus

+This is the list of volumes that were used as the Old-French Alexander corpus for this paper.

 1. Armstrong et al. (eds.), The Medieval French “Roman d’Alexandre”, 7 voll., Princeton UP, Princeton (1937-1976).

 2. Short (ed.), The Anglo-Norman "Alexander" ("Le roman de toute chevalerie") by Thomas of Kent, Anglo-Norman Text Society, London (1976-1977).